 What is a Liquidity Trap?

-A liquidity trap is a situation where an expansionary monetary policy (an increase in the money supply with interest rates and taxes) is not able to increase interest rates and hence does not result in economic growth (increase in output).
+A liquidity trap is a situation where an expansionary monetary policy (an increase in the money supply) is not able to increase interest rates and hence does not result in economic growth (increase in output).
 In the case of deflation or recession, individuals hold on to the money in their possession at the given interest rates because they fear such negative events.

 A liquidity trap exists in three main situations: